Plant Heritage Peat Statement

 Margaret & David MacLennan, Galanthus

-Margaret and David have been conducting a trial comparing the performance of peat free growing media with their usual John Innes mix.
-With more than 1800 named varieties and species of snowdrops, everything is grown in lattice (aquatic) baskets plunged in sand, meaning a considerable requirement for good quality growing medium.
+Margaret and David have a National Collection of Galanthus (snowdrops) and have achieved scientific status for the quality of their work.
+They conducted trials comparing the performance of peat free growing media with their usual John Innes mix.
+With more than 1,800 named varieties and species of snowdrops, everything is grown in lattice (aquatic) baskets plunged in sand.
+This means they need a good quality growing medium.

 The Collection as a whole has now been replanted in peat free.
-However research continues to establish the best growing medium for the rarer and more difficult Galanthus species
+They continue to research the best growing medium for the rarer and more difficult Galanthus species.

 Peat free growing advice

-RHS: The RHS peat-free hub contains guidance for gardeners and professional growers on going peat-free
+The RHS peat-free hub has guidance for gardeners and professional growers.

-National Trust: For many years the National Trust's Plant Conservation Centre has been growing and propagating a wide range of plants in peat free mixes, including things like Camellia and Rhododendron.
+For many years, the National Trust's Plant Conservation Centre has been growing and propagating a wide range of plants in peat free mixes, including Camellia and Rhododendron.
 Nursery Manager Chris Trimmer shares some tips here.